About the Survey

 Your responses on this survey make a difference.
 This is your chance to be heard on issues that directly affect you, including policies and practices regarding general workplace respect issues as well as sexual harassment, and other gender-related issues.
 As policies and resources may be informed by the results of this survey, it is important to hear from all DoD civilian employees, regardless of their experiences, in order to understand the experiences of the DoD civilian workforce.Why does the survey ask personal questions?

 Sometimes sensitive questions are asked in order to improve personnel policies, programs, and practices.
-As with all questions on the survey, your responses are confidential.
-This survey has also received a federal “Certificate of Confidentiality” that provides OPA with additional protection against any attempt to subpoena confidential survey records.Will my answers be kept private?
+As with all questions on the survey, your responses are kept confidential to the extent permitted by law.Will my answers be kept private?

 All data will be reported in the aggregate and no individual data will be reported.
 We encourage you to safeguard your Ticket Number to prevent unauthorized access to your survey.
 In addition, to ensure your privacy, please be aware of the environment in which you take the survey (e.g., take the survey when no one else can see your computer screen, take care to not leave the survey site on your computer screen unattended).
-Survey responses received are confidential.
-OPA has received a federal “Certificate of Confidentiality” that provides additional protection against any attempt to subpoena confidential survey records.
+Survey responses received are kept confidential to the extent permitted by law.
 However, if you indicate a direct threat to harm yourself or others within responses or communications about the survey, because of concern for your welfare, OPA may notify an office in your area for appropriate action.Why does the survey ask for demographic information?

 No, it is not necessary to answer every question.
 You can skip any question that you prefer not to answer.Has there ever been a survey like this for the DoD civilian workforce?